A Decatur Truck Accident Lawyer Answers Truck Accident FAQs

 Many motorists are aware that truck accidents often result in catastrophic injuries and deaths.
 The huge size of these vehicles allows them to plow through regular passenger vehicles, crushing these vehicles and the occupants inside.
 Although truck accidents account for less than 5 percent of the entire number of vehicle crashes that occur each year, they are responsible for almost 20 percent of the total number of motor vehicle deaths.
 Even more alarming is that 75 percent of those killed are in the passenger vehicle and not in the truck.
-At Andrew R. Lynch, P.C. we’ve dedicated our lives to helping those and their loved ones who have been injured or killed in a tragic trucking accident.
+At The Law Offices Of Andrew Lynch we’ve dedicated our lives to helping those and their loved ones who have been injured or killed in a tragic trucking accident.

 There are steps that vehicle drivers can take to help minimize the risk of being a victim of a truck accident.
 These include:

 - Avoid weaving in and out of traffic around trucks or any other action that could cause the truck driver to have to suddenly slow down or stop their vehicle